Christian Walker Player Props: Diamondbacks vs. Guardians

-Christian Walker -- 0-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks against the Cleveland Guardians, with Triston McKenzie on the hill, on June 16 at 9:40 PM ET.
+Christian Walker and his .383 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Cleveland Guardians and Shane Bieber on June 17 at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Guardians.

 Christian Walker Game Info & Props vs. the Guardians